 Your FSH levels rise and fall throughout your menstrual cycle, but will start to increase as you transition through the perimenopause phase and to menopause.

-Your oestrogen levels will continue to decline during the menopause, until levelling off a low level.
+Your oestrogen levels will continue to decline during menopause, until levelling off a low level.
 In contrast, FSH and LH levels will continue to rise.